djplaner/blog/docs/2011/07/24/what-story-do-the-numbers-tell/index.md

 ---
+categories:
+- thesis
+date: 2011-07-24 15:14:51+10:00
+next:
+  text: Residents and visitors, are builders the forgotten category?
+  url: /blog2/2011/07/31/residents-and-visitors-are-builders-the-forgotten-category/
+previous:
+  text: Can you be a native in a world that is always changing?
+  url: /blog2/2011/07/20/4033/
 title: What story do the numbers tell?
-date: 2011-07-24 15:14:51+10:00
-categories: ['thesis']
 type: post
 template: blog-post.html
 ---